easonluo727/NGS-Guide/02_file_format.md

 where header lines start with `@`.
 If you are interested in what each column means, you may look into it more deeply.

+`.bam.bai` is the index file for a BAM file.
+Similar to `.fa` and `.fa.fai`, `.bam.bai` is the helper index for `.bam`.
+It helps software quickly access alignments from a specific genomic region.

 ## Quick Summary
 * FASTA is a file format, reference genome is typically in FASTA